jdbeutel/ics699-docs/README.md

 A user may manually link or confirm an identity, to accept updates.
 On the other hand, the more hops separate two users, the less information they will want to share about a contact.
+(Abdul-Rahman & Hailes, 2000) and (Jøsang, 2001)
+discuss subjective trust and uncertainty.

-At the logical extreme, suppose that a user who I do not know also inputs my grandmother's address.
+At the logical extreme, suppose that a user, Bob, who I do not know, also inputs my grandmother's address.
 We cannot share this information, because we have no reason to trust each other.
 So, the app cannot have a single copy of my grandmother's address that we all update, like a wiki.
 It needs to have two separate contacts for this same identity.

-Now suppose that someone we both know starts using the app, and we both share my grandmother's address with him.
-He doesn't want two copies in his address book.
+Now, suppose that Charlie, who Bob and I both know, starts using the app, and Bob and I both share my grandmother's address with him.
+Charlie doesn't want two copies in his address book.
 So, each user needs his own copy, receiving optional update advice that ripples through related copies.
-This allows the data to be distributed (although it will be centralized in my web app).
-Each update advice can come with some level of trust, based on the relation it came from, and be applied automatically (with history to rollback if necessary), or after confirmation of the notification.
+This could allow for a distributed, peer-to-peer architecture, possibly utilizing attribute-based encryption (Baden et al, 2009), although my project will implement a centralized web app.
+Each update advice can come with some level of trust, based on the relation it came from, and be applied automatically (with history to rollback if necessary), or after confirmation of the notification (Shand et al, 2003).
+My previous work designed permissions and history for the wiki model.
+This distributed model will require changes.

 ### identity ###